baczewski/web-in-the-clouds/HW1-notes-crud/docs.md

+# Homework documentation

-# The homework consists of 3 functionalities:
+## The homework consists of 3 functionalities:

     - note insertion
     - note modification
     - note deletion

-# There is an endpoint for each functionality:
+## There is an endpoint for each functionality:

     - /notes
         - type: POST